 The Spaniard was also absent for the 3-1 reverse at the hands of Bayer Leverkusen on Matchday 20, meaning that Bayern have picked up just 0.5 points a game without him on the pitch.

-Had the record champions garnered their Thiago-inspired average of 2.5 points a game in all 20 outings so far, they would be a couple of points ahead of current leaders Dortmund instead of five behind them.
-And if you applied their Thiago-less record to the entire season, they would have a grand total of 10 points, putting them two below Nuremberg at the bottom!
+Had the record champions garnered their Thiago-inspired average of 2.6 points a game in all 24 outings so far, they would be eight points ahead of current leaders Dortmund instead of behind them on goal difference.
+And if you applied their Thiago-less record to the entire season, they would have a grand total of 12 points, putting them one below Nuremberg at the bottom!

 While the latter hypothesis is clearly far-fetched, there is no denying the importance of Thiago in the current Bayern setup.
 So what has changed?

 This season, Kovac has restored the Spaniard to his traditional holding role, rather than the more attacking position favoured by Carlo Ancelotti in 2016/17.
 In that campaign, the Spaniard posted a career-best tally of six goals and five assists – but Ancelotti could call on Xabi Alonso and Arturo Vidal to plug the gaps in midfield, a luxury not shared by Kovac.

 In 2018/19, the 27-year-old has only had a hand in four goals – teeing up James Rodriguez against Leverkusen and Robert Lewandowski in the 5-1 thrashing of Borussia Mönchengladbach, as well as scoring against Mainz and VfB Stuttgart – but he has given Bayern much-needed balance from the centre of the pitch, providing crucial defensive cover.
 The stats don't lie: in their four outings without Thiago, the record champions shipped 10 goals (2.5 per game), while they have conceded just 17 in the 20 matches with him in the line-up (0.85 per game).